Handit-AI/hackaton-self-improving-engine/ACE_SYSTEM_DOCUMENTATION.md

 1. Generate new bullet from reflection
 2. Get last 6 bullets from playbook (used ONLY as parents for crossover, NOT tested)
 3. Generate 4 candidate bullets via crossover from those parents
-4. Test ONLY the 5 newly generated bullets (new bullet + 4 candidates) on 5 random transactions from database
+4. Test ONLY the 5 newly generated bullets (new bullet + 4 candidates) on 4 random transactions from database
 5. LLM Judge evaluates if each bullet would help with each transaction
-6. Select top 2 bullets based on fitness scores
+6. Select top 1 bullet based on fitness scores
-7. Add only the top 2 bullets to playbook
+7. Add only the best bullet to playbook

 **Important:** Old bullets from the playbook are NOT re-tested.
 Evolution only tests newly generated bullets.

 **Evolution parameters:**
-- `n_samples`: 5 transactions
+- `n_samples`: 4 scenarios (reduced for speed)
 - `min_bullets_for_crossover`: 2
 - `candidates_generated`: 4
-- `bullets_kept`: 2
+- `bullets_kept`: 1 (only the best)
 - `evaluator`: Uses LLM judge domain field for context

 ## Bullet Selection Algorithm (HybridSelector)